rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 When you want to charge that particular customer, you will need to proceed with [Charge API request via Core API](/en/core-api/advanced-features.md#charge-api-request-for-recurring-transactions).
 The recurring transaction is non 3DS and will directly deduct customer's fund associated with the card.

+?> Note: This feature requires special MID from acquiring bank, this utilize what bank usually call as "recurring MID".
+Which may means additional business agreement with the acquiring bank, you should consult Midtrans Activation team to activate this feature.

 For more use cases, refer to [One Click, Two Click, and Recurring Transaction](https://support.midtrans.com/hc/en-us/articles/360002419153-One-Click-Two-Clicks-and-Recurring-Transaction).

 #### Recurring / Subscription Transaction with Predefined Schedule